BONUS: America's Birthday: The 30 Best Movies of the 21st Century

 Changed true story, but changed how everyone thought about baseball and putting a baseball team together.

-All right, so you're gonna laugh.
+All right, so you're going to laugh.

 I love sports.

-She's like, that was one of the most boring movies I've ever seen in my entire life.
+Like that was one of the most boring movies I've ever seen in my entire life.

-And I was like, How did you fall asleep?
+And I was like, how did you fall asleep?

 Like, you should have just stayed awake because it's Brad Pitt, for goodness sakes.

-And she so to this day, I don't think she's ever watched the entire movie.
+And she, so to this day, I don't think she's ever watched the entire movie.

-I've probably watched that movie every time I'm on United, you and I fly a ton.
+Every time I'm on United, you and I fly a ton.

 You're on United probably 99% of the time.